hjf/wonderq_challenge/README.md

  ## Configuration

  The only available configuration parameter is ``MESSAGE_TIMEOUT``, which specifies how long the queue will wait for the call to ``notifyDone`` after a client called ``dequeue``.
 After this period, the element will be added back to the queue.
 The default value, if not specified, is 10 seconds.
 It can be configured by the environment variable ``MESSAGE_TIMEOUT``.

- ## API Reference

- The service is exposed as an HTTP API.
-There are 3 API endpoints:

-  - **/enqueue**, expects an HTTP POST request with a JSON body with the payload to insert.
-Returns a JSON body with an object containing the property ``element_id``, with the UUIDv4 ID of the inserted message.
-  - **/dequeue**, expects an HTTP GET request with no parameters.
-If there are available elements, it will return a JSON body with an object with the properties ``element_id`` and ``payload``.
-If there are no elements in the queue, it will return HTTP 204.
-The client has, by default, 10 seconds to process the message until it's added back to the queue.
-  - **/notifyDone**, expects an HTTP GET request with a ``element_id`` parameter with the ID of the message that was processed.
-Will return HTTP 204 if the element was successfully removed from the queue, or HTTP 404 if the element was not found.
-This can be due to two reasons: either the element was never in the queue to begin with, or the consumer took longer than the configured timeout and was delivered to (and processed by) another consumer.
-It's up to the business logic of the application to decide what to if this happens.